michaelyatco/choredoor/ChoreDoorMaster.md

 gameOver('win');
 ```

-Refresh the page and open all three doors and look what happens to your 'Good luck' string in the `startButton`!
-Your winning condition has been reached.
+Refresh the page and open all three doors and look what happens to your 'Good luck' string in the `startButton`.
+Your winning condition (`numClosedDoors === 0`) has been reached.
 The only problem is that the current logic will always have you "win" as long as all the doors are open - regardless of when you find the ChoreBot.

 Assessment: Let's Make This ACT Like a Game! - Part III (Building a Loser)